 Not all bacterial clades were transferred at the same rate from donors to patients.
 We estimated the overall strain transfer rate as the fraction of all donor-specific strains, summed across all donor/patient pairs, that were subsequently found in patients at F1 (Fig. 3E).
 This transferability index differed between some of the most abundant phyla—here defined as in the Genome Taxonomy Database (GTDB) [40,41]—from 29% for Actinobacteriota (98 of 339 opportunities) and 26% for Firmicutes A (1138 of 4305 opportunities) to 34% for Bacteroidota (362 of 1062 opportunities, significantly different from Firmicutes A, p<0.001, by two-sided Fisher exact test).
 Interestingly, the Verrucomicrobiota, represented exclusively by strains of Akkermansia muciniphila, had by far the lowest transfer rate at 2.9% (1 of 35 opportunities).
 Even taking into account the small number of donor-specific strains from the species, this was significantly below the rate for other phyla (p=0.002, 0.035, and 0.011 for Actinobacteriota, Firmicutes A, and Proteobacteria, respectively, and <0.001 for Bacteroidota).
 A. muciniphila has been shown to be depleted in UC patients relative to healthy subjects [42], and to ameliorate colitis in a chemically induced mouse model [43].
 While we are hesitant to speculate based on this observation alone, FMT protocols optimized to transfer A. muciniphila might show increased remissions rates if the species indeed plays a role in recovery.

+Past studies have applied strain tracking data to explore the rules of bacterial engraftment after FMT [22] and examples of coexisting donor and patient strains have been noted [44].
+Consistent with this finding, we noted several examples of donor and patient strain coexistence at time point F1 (see Supplementary Fig. S5).
+A detailed characterization of which strains transfer, coexist, or are excluded from donor communities will be important to explore in future work.

-2244Antibiotics modulate effects of FMT on the microbiome
+Antibiotics modulate effects of FMT on the microbiome

 We next examined whether maintenance method, donor, and antibiotic pretreatment affected the outcomes of FMT.